genomicsclass/old_dagdata/README.md

+# dagdata

-# dagdata is a data package with examples for the genomics class labs
+a data package with examples for the Data Analysis for Genomics class labs

 ## SpikeInEDA